Florian-Thake/TeaScript-Cpp-Library/README.md

 - Import/export of C++ JSON / TOML objects from/to ValueObject of TeaScript (as a Named Tuple)

 ## Example HTTP GET
+**Please, note:** The pre-compiled Windows and Linux packages of the TeaScript Host Application have this feature enabled by default (download link abve).<br>
+For the TeaScript C++ Library it is an opt-in feature and must be enabled first before compilation (see optional feature section below).
 ```cpp
 // issue a http GET request (here to a test page for JSON as payload)
 def reply := web_get( "headers.jsontest.com" )